tannerwheeler/math4610/softwareManual/hw3/frob.md

 **Language:** Python.
 This code can be run on a python 3 compiler.
 The file can be imported and then the method will run.

 **Description/Purpose:** This method will compute the Frobenius Matrix Norm given a specific matrix.
+You will need to import `math` as shown in the implementation section.

 **Input:** This method has only one input.
 This input `x` is a matrix of dimensions mxn.